 Holidays are a time for family, friends, and feasting.
-Unfortunately, they are also a time when weight can creep up on you – especially if you have been working out regularly.
+Unfortunately, they are also when weight can creep up on you – especially if you have been working out regularly.
 The holidays represent the perfect storm of temptation: lots of food, alcohol to drink, and an abundance of activities that require hours in front of the TV or computer screen instead of being active.
 But it doesn’t have to be this way!
 Read this blog post for tips on how to enjoy the holidays without sabotaging your fitness goals!

 How much weight does the average person gain during the holiday season, and why?

 Weight gain during the Holidays can vary widely depending on several factors, including each person’s starting point and activity level.
 However, the average person can expect to gain 10 to 20 pounds over the holiday season.
 Poor eating choices and passive activities cause this.

 Researchers have identified that one of the key reasons people overeat during the holiday seasons is because they feel entitled to it – especially if they were eating healthy foods for most of the year.
 But Holidays are not a particular time to eat more than usual!
 There are many ways to maintain your willpower over this time – from changing your mindset about the holidays to finding a supportive community.

 Also, staying active can prevent you from gaining too much weight during the holiday season.
 You can do this by taking walks around your neighborhood with friends and family members or attending an exercise class at your local gym.
 Keep your body moving as much as possible.
 The Holidays are a time for community and family, so make this enjoyable – rather than something you dread!
 For example, create an activity that everyone can enjoy together, like having a dance party with music at home.

 Here are some tips for enjoying the holidays without sabotaging your fitness goals: